A pause for reflection on the most significant month of the year so far at Straightpoint.

 New catalogue hits the streets

 The subject of my last blog was the new catalogue, which was launched on 1 April.
 Over the course of the month we have received unprecedented interest in the document and the new products contained within it.
 We printed and sent out a thousand, which is double the amount we usually circulate, and even then there have been requests for additional copies.

 Having touched upon the 24/7 demand that modern day technology can create, the response we’ve had to our catalogue demonstrates the impact a printed document still has.
 In fact, I think our dealers and distributors really appreciated receiving a written letter from me, introducing the new catalogue and outlining how highly we value our partnerships.

 Upon my return from Thailand I visited our German partners, Pfeifer, who actually brand our products for distribution in a number of countries in mainland Europe.
 They were very impressed with the new catalogue and in particular the new products.

 The main purpose of the visit, however, was to meet my new point of contact, Frank Buttner.
 My long-time associate at Pfeifer, Wolfgang Gerster, has moved up in the company so it was important to make a connection and, again, spend some “quiet hours” with Frank.
 I congratulated Wolfgang on his promotion in person and would like to place on record my sincere thanks for a great partnership and many years of success together.
 I’m sure Frank will continue where he left off.

 By the time you read this I’ll be packing my bags again for another trip across the Atlantic—this time for the Offshore Technology Conference in Houston.
 I’m looking forward to catching up with John and seeing Aaron working his new patch.

 It’s been a privilege to share the highlights of another busy, challenging and exciting month at Straightpoint.
-I hope you enjoyed reading this—and the new catalogue!
+Make time for those “quiet hours”!